manijak/nativescript-carousel/README.md

 * **showIndicator** *optional*

-Shows or hides the page-indicator bullets
+Shows or hides the page-indicator

 * **indicatorColor** *optional*